Sarah Pierce: Early years

 Sarah Pierce, also called Sally, born in 1767, was the fifth child and fourth daughter of Litchfield farmer and potter, John Pierce, and his wife Mary Paterson.
 Sarah's mother died in 1770 and two years later her father remarried and had three more children.
-Her father died in 1783, leaving her brother John Pierce, responsible for his step-mother and seven younger siblings.
+Her father died in 1783, leaving her brother John Pierce Jr., responsible for his step-mother and seven younger siblings.
 During the Revolutionary War, John had a distinguished record, rising to become the Assistant Paymaster of the Continental Army, and personal friend of General George Washington.
 Following the close of the war, he was named Commissioner of the Army, responsible for settling the army's debts.
-John Pierce became engaged to Ann Bard, the daughter of Dr. John Bard, Washington's personal doctor in New York.
+John Pierce became engaged to Ann Bard, the daughter of Dr. John Bard and sister of Dr. Samuel Bard.
 In order to marry, Pierce sent his younger sisters Mary and Sarah to New York City schools specifically to train to become teachers so that they could help support their step-mother and younger half-siblings.
 Returning to Litchfield, Sarah Pierce brought a few students with her from New York and established her school in order to help support her family.
 It was a family undertaking as her sister Mary handled the boarders and the school accounts, while her sister Susan's husband, James Brace, also taught in the school.